keironchaudhry/property-andalucia-frontend/README.md

 * When clicking "View More" on the property list view, it takes the user to the middle of the detail view page, rather than the top.

+* There is one warning in the terminal via `react-hooks/exhaustive-deps`, saying that the   `useEffect` hook has a missing dependency.
+However when it is added, it compiles more warnings, and when followed through, eventually break the web application.
+This bug has no impact on the running or functioning of the web application in general and it is only seen when in development mode (i.e. when `npm start` is ran).
+This bug is hidden for now with the placement of `// eslint-disable-next-line` above the line of code (PropertyList.js : line 71).

+* Some of the images used across the website are large and high quality, affecting the Lighthouse performance score of the application.
+However when the same test is ran on the developers mentors' network, it scores a higher number.
+This can be referred to [here](https://github.com/keironchaudhry/property-andalucia-frontend/blob/main/documentation/testing.md).

 # **Technologies and libraries used**